audiri.

 Yes.
 After-hours only, weekends only, 24/7, or daytime overflow when your own line is already busy.
 Your rules, configured per home.

 Audiri sits in front of your main line as a SIP forward, or alongside it as a dedicated after-hours number.
-It reads from Osiris today, with FrontRunner, Passare, and SRS built into the same adapter for what comes next.
+On the records side, Osiris is the first CRM integration, with FrontRunner, Passare, and SRS built into the same adapter for what comes next.

 Yes.
 HIPAA-grade encryption, per-tenant isolation, and a retention-and-deletion policy you control.
 Anything a caller hears that's public-facing comes only from material you have approved.